-Improvement Noted As: This measure should be interpreted in conjunction with the DQA measures: (1) Preventive Services for Children at Elevated Caries Risk, Dental Services and (2) Preventive Services for Children at Elevated Caries Risk, Dental or Oral Health Services.
-In general, a higher percentage of children at elevated risk for dental caries who receive topical fluoride or sealants during the reporting year indicates better performance.
+Improvement Noted As: In general, a higher score indicates better performance.
 Contextual information relating to the overall health status of the population is also useful in interpreting measure scores.
-The measures can also be very useful longitudinally to monitor change over time for a particular program or plan.
+The measure can also be very useful longitudinally to monitor change over time for a particular program or plan.